CompuTec/computec-docs/appengine_versioned_docs/version-2.0/administrators-guide/configuration-and-administration/https-configuration.md

 # HTTPS Configuration

-Here, you can find information on configuring CompuTec AppEngine for HTTPS communication.
+Securing your CompuTec AppEngine with HTTPS is essential for protecting data transmission and ensuring secure communication.
+This guide provides step-by-step instructions to configure HTTPS by importing a valid certificate and updating the necessary settings in the Administration Panel.

 ---

 ## Overview

-To configure HTTPS, it is needed to import a valid certificate to the Local Machine store on the server where CompuTec AppEngine service runs and configure its properties in the Administration Panel.
+To enable HTTPS, you need to import a valid certificate into the Local Machine store on the server running the CompuTec AppEngine service.
+After importing the certificate, configure its properties in the Administration Panel to enable secure communication.

 ## Certificate

 Import a certificate used in the HTTPS communication to the Local Machine store on the Windows machine where the CompuTec AppEngine service will run.
 Start the Local Machine certificate console with the command: **certlm.msc**.

-The certificate must be placed in the Personal → Certificates store:
+Navigate to Personal → Certificates and import the certificate used for HTTPS communication.

 ![Certificate](./media/https-configuration/certificate-local-computer.webp)

-After importing, copy its Thumbprint property from the certificate Details tab, as it must be entered into the configuration file:
+Once imported, go to the Details tab of the certificate and copy the Thumbprint value.
+This will be required for configuration.

 ![Certificate](./media/https-configuration/certificate-thumbprint.webp)

 ## Configuration

-CompuTec AppEngine port and certificate thumbprint can be defined in the CompuTec AppEngine
+To configure HTTPS, define the port and certificate thumbprint in the CompuTec AppEngine settings.

 :::info Path
 Administration Panel → Settings → General → Hosting → HttpsPorts